Introduction from Point Blank’s Mission Statement:

-Helping aspiring musicians to make great music is our passion.
-That’s why at Point Blank, we champion equality, diversity and inclusion (EDI) within our student body, staff teams and the industry, supporting creatives from all walks of life.
+We are proud that fairness is at the forefront of our Mission Statement.
+Our overarching purpose is to help aspiring musicians from all backgrounds make great music.
+That’s why at Point Blank, we champion Equality, Diversity and Inclusion (EDI) within our student body, staff teams and within the industry, supporting creatives from all walks of life.

 Point Blank has a proud history of producing tutorial videos and masterclasses which are publicly available and free through our YouTube channel.
 These tutorials, live streams and masterclasses often cover course content from Point Blank’s specialist music curriculum and are a fantastic way of spreading our knowledge to people who are unable to enrol on a Point Blank programme or course.